 First, have all the vegetables prepped.
 Have the pan preheating on medium-high heat.
 Add the olive oil.
-Drop in the diced onions, diced carrots, minced garlic, minced Fresno chili, Kosher salt, and freshly cracked black pepper.
+Drop in the diced onions, diced carrots, minced garlic, minced Fresno chili, Kosher salt, and freshly ground black pepper.
 Stir and cook for 2 to 3 minutes.
 Add the green onions, fennel seeds, and toss those through.
 Cook for another 1 to 2 minutes.
-Next, add the diced smoked sausage to the vegetables, continue stirring.
-Next, top with the cubed potatoes and toss through.
+Next, add the smoked sausage and diced potatoes to the pan, stir and toss through.

 Remove the lid, increase the heat to medium-high, cook uncovered for another 10 minutes or until the pan juices evaporate and the cabbage just starts to brown.
 To garnish, add the green onion tops and finely chopped Italian flat-leaf parsley.

 There you have it, my Braised Cabbage With Potatoes And Smoked Sausage.